AlfrescoArchive/ttc-docs/workshop.md

 > jx env -> select staging
-> kubectl get pods -> you should see your pod and the number of replicas NAME                                                      READY     STATUS    RESTARTS   AGE jx-staging-ttc-connectors-dummytwitter-<hash>   0/1       Running   3          8m
+> kubectl get pods -> you should see your pod and the number of replicas NAME                                                      READY     STATUS    RESTARTS   AGE jx-staging-ttc-connectors-dummytwitter-{hash}   0/1       Running   3          8m

 > jx logs -> will tail the logs of our only service and it will reveal that the service is looking for RabbitMQ but rabbitMQ is not available